i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   {% highlight lang='dataspec' %}
 k :: 32 byte cipher key, as generated from KDF

-  nonce :: Counter-based nonce, 12 bytes.
+  n :: Counter-based nonce, 12 bytes.
        Starts at 0 and incremented for each message.
        First four bytes are always zero.
        In new session message:
        Last eight bytes are the nonce from the message header.
        In existing session message:
        Last eight bytes are the message number (N), little-endian encoded.
        Maximum value is 2**64 - 2.
        Session must be ratcheted before N reaches that value.
        The value 2**64 - 1 must never be used.

   ad :: In new session message:
         Associated data, 32 bytes.